Manage these settings from: ☰ Menu ▸ Settings ▸ Troubleshooting

 Restore factory defaults

-Click Reset now to restore your Avast settings to the original default settings.
-After resetting you can adjust as needed.
+- Click Reset now to restore your settings.

 Reset now removes all of your custom settings.
 This action cannot be undone.

 Note: You can back up your settings in ☰ Menu ▸ Settings ▸ General ▸ Back up settings before you restore factory defaults.
 Read more...